Rabbits of Saguaro National Park

 Black -tailed jackrabbits are relatively common desert animals at Saguaro National Park.
 This jackrabbit is recognizable by its large size and black-tipped tail and ears.
 They prefer open desert areas, but they cannot tolerate extreme dry conditions endured by the antelope jackrabbit.
 When predators approach, the black-tailed jackrabbit freezes, then suddenly dashes away, leaping in large bounds at speeds of up to 35 miles/hour (56 km/hr)!

-NPS/White Sands National Monument
+NPS photo courtesy of White Sands National Monument

 Desert Cottontail (Sylvilagus audubonii)